erwinbonsma/MusicGenerator/README.md

 You can use this tracker to play songs and sound effects on your Gamebuino.
 To do so, you need to know the following:

-1. How to specify songs and tunes, including capabilities and limitations of the tracker
+1. How to specify songs and tunes
-2. How to test
+2. How to play music on the Gamebuino
 3. How to import songs from PICO-8 (optional)
-4. How to integrate it to the Gamebuino

-## Notes, Tunes, Patterns and Songs
+## Notes, tunes, patterns and songs

 Songs are specified using a hierarchy classes: